Chapter 3:

 “You have health potions?” he said in disbelief, examining the item he knew only existed in games.

-Hendrix moved over to the wall that had handprint indents during the fight.
+Hendrix moved to the wall that bore hand‑print indents from the fight, examined it, looked up, then back down.

 “An entity,” Hendrix paused.
 He looked at the box.